WismutHansen/lst/README.md

 ## Example Configuration

-An example unified configuration file is provided in the `examples/lst.toml` file in the repository.
-You can copy this file to `~/.config/lst/lst.toml` and customize it to your needs.
+An example unified configuration file is provided in the `examples/config.toml` file in the repository.
+You can copy this file to `~/.config/lst/config.toml` and customize it to your needs.
 Each component reads only the sections it needs from the same file.

 ## Storage Format

 **CLI and Local Usage:**

-When using the `lst` CLI directly for local operations, data is stored as Markdown files in the content directory (which can be configured in `lst.toml` using `paths.content_dir`):
+When using the `lst` CLI directly for local operations, data is stored as Markdown files in the content directory (which can be configured in `config.toml` using `paths.content_dir`):

 ```
 content/